 Converting an integral garage is simple and easy to do as the existing structure will already be suitable as a living space.
 However, if your garage is external to the house, then a little more work may be required to bring it up to the standard required.
 For example, it may need new internal walls, insulation and a new floor.
 If you are planning a simple new living room or playroom then costs will be quite low.
 However, a conversion to a kitchen or bathroom will involve plumbing as well as electrical wiring work and will therefore cost you more than a basic living room/snug.

 What could you use your new space for?

 You can create whatever type of space you need including a playroom, office, kitchen or even more than one room such as a bedroom with an en-suite or a kitchen diner.
 Of course the type of room (s) you decide to create will impact upon the overall costs to do the work.

-Get quotes from trusted local tradespeople
+Get FREE quotes from local garage conversion specialists now…